JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

     state: restarted
 ```

-With the handler taken care of, the remaining four tasks from the `disable-password-login.yml` playbook should be added to `ansible/roles/disable_password_login/tasks/main.yml`.
-To make sure these tasks can call the handler, we need to add `notify: Restart SSH service` to tell the playbook to invoke the handler.
-If the handler is triggered at any time during the role, it will invoke the action.
+With the handler taken care of, the remaining four tasks from the `disable-password-login.yml` playbook could be added to `ansible/roles/disable_password_login/tasks/main.yml`.
+To make sure these tasks can call the handler, I needed to add `notify: Restart SSH service` to tell the playbook to invoke the handler.
+If the handler is invoked at any time during the role's execution, it will initiate the action.

-This role requires `become: yes`, so we need to include it in our playbook and also alter it to call multiple roles with different parameters:
+This role requires `become: yes`, so it was included it in the playbook under the role:

 ```
 ---